 Inventory Procedure

-Approximately one month prior to the upcoming District Conference, the current conference chair should contact the president of the host club to advise her that the following District Conference inventory items will be given to her club for safe keeping until the next District Conference.
+Approximately one month prior to the upcoming District Conference, the current conference chair should contact the president of the future host club to advise them that the following District Conference inventory items will be given to their club for safe keeping until the next District Conference.

-Inventory Items:
+Inventory Items include:

 Flags; flag poles and stands; traveling hat; bell; brown & gold banner; international flag set, large quilted wall hanging; badge holders; red & green voting cards; table tents

-Arrangements should be made to transfer these items immediately at the end of the District Conference or Governor’s Seminar.
-A District Conference inventory list, posted on the District 12 website in the Members Only section, under District Conference Documents, must be completed by the current conference chair and the president of the future host club, or their designates, when the transfer of items is completed.
-A copy of this list should be kept by the current conference chair, the current protocol chair, the future Host club president, and the Governor.
+Arrangements should be made to transfer these items immediately at the end of the District Conference.
+A District Conference inventory list, posted on the District 12 website, must be completed by the current conference chair and the president of the future host club, or their designates, when the transfer of items is completed.
+A copy of this list should be posted on the District 12 website with other documents from the District Conference.

 Area Meetings

-Each Area shall hold at least one (1) meeting or workshop annually to promote the objects and programs of Zonta International and for planning and training.
+In accordance with Article VIII of the District Bylaws and as further detailed below in this Section of the Manual, each Area shall hold at least one (1) meeting or workshop annually to promote the objects and programs of Zonta International and for planning and training.

 Program Planning [Procedure]